 This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The pre-application may not exceed two pages, when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right).
+Applicants should address how the proposed research connects to each of the Energy Earthshots identified on the cover page.
+The preapplication may not exceed three pages, excluding the cover page, when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right).
 The font must not be smaller than 11 point.
-Figures and references, if included, must fit within the two-page limit.
+Figures and references, if included, must fit within the three-page limit.

-In addition, the pre-application must include a listing of individuals who should not serve as merit reviewers of a subsequent application.
+In addition, the pre-application must include, in a separate file, a listing of individuals who should not serve as merit reviewers of a subsequent application.
 Detailed instructions for how to craft such a listing are provided in Section VIII of this FOA.
 This listing will not count toward the pre-application's page limit.
-The list of individuals must be sent via email to the program manager selected as the recipient of your pre-application in PAMS.
-As described in Section VIII, use of the provided Microsoft Excel template is preferred.
+The list of individuals must be submitted with your pre-application as an additional attachment through PAMS.